 What is especially problematic with this endometrial tissue overgrowth is that although it is outside of the uterus, it is still impacted by the same hormonal changes that impact the endometrium inside of the uterus during the menstrual cycle – it still thickens and then sheds.
 When this tissue is outside of the uterus, however, it cannot break down and expel through the vagina during your period like typical endometrial lining.
 It instead breaks down wherever it is implanted in the pelvic region.
 Over time, this monthly shedding and bleeding can cause scar tissue and cysts.

 The symptoms and the severity of endometriosis may vary from moderate to severe.
-Women with endometriosis may experience some of the following symptoms:
+If you have endometriosis you may experience some of the following symptoms:

-It may take some women several years before receiving a confirmed diagnosis.
+Endometriosis is an often-overlooked condition that may take several years of living with symptoms before being tested or receiving a confirmed diagnosis.
 There is evidence to suggest endometriosis is hereditary, so talk to the women in your family to see if they experience any of the same symptoms.

-Women with endometriosis may likely be affected by persistent symptoms throughout the duration of their reproductive years, from the onset of menstruation through menopause.
-Although there is no available cure for endometriosis, some of the symptoms may be managed.
+Living with endometriosis may likely include persistent symptoms throughout the duration of your reproductive years, from the onset of menstruation through menopause.
+Although there is no available cure for endometriosis at this time, some of the symptoms can be effectively managed.

-Options for treatment vary from simple measures such as heating pads to provide some pain relief to laparoscopic surgery (through the belly button) for deep-excision to carefully remove the tissue growth and cysts wherever they may be implanted outside of the uterus.
-Endometriosis can be implanted deep below the surface wherever it is found.
-If pursuing surgery, is important that the surgeon remove the entirety of the growth in order to provide relief.
+Symptom treatments vary from simple measures such as heating pads to provide pain relief to more complex, such as laparoscopic surgery (through the belly button) for deep-excision to carefully remove the tissue growth and cysts if they occur outside of the uterus.

-Low-dose oral contraceptives, over-the-counter nonsteroidal anti-inflammatory drugs (including ibuprofen and naproxen), a hormonal (not copper) IUD, acupuncture or changes in diet could help alleviate some symptoms as well.
-Some evidence suggests that an anti-inflammatory diet could be one source of relief in managing the symptoms of this disease.
-A program such as the Low-FODMAP Diet most commonly used to minimize symptoms of irritable bowel syndrome could be an option.
+Low-dose oral contraceptives, over-the-counter nonsteroidal anti-inflammatory drugs (including ibuprofen and naproxen), a hormonal (not copper) IUD, acupuncture or changes in diet can also be used to help alleviate some symptoms.
+Evidence suggests that an anti-inflammatory diet could be one source of relief in managing the symptoms of this disease.
+A program such as the Low-FODMAP Diet most commonly used to minimize symptoms of irritable bowel syndrome can also be an option.

 Endometriosis and Fertility

-30-50% of women with endometriosis may struggle to conceive.
+30-50% of women with endometriosis struggle to conceive.
 Early diagnosis and treatment can be beneficial for patients concerned about their fertility.
 A fertility specialist can assess fertility based on blood tests, ultrasound, and may also perform a hysterosalpingogram (x-ray of uterus and fallopian tubes).
-Surgical excision of the disease can improve fertility by restoring reproductive anatomy and reducing inflamation.
+Surgical excision of the disease can also be used to improve fertility by restoring reproductive anatomy and reducing inflammation.
 Fertility treatments, such as intrauterine insemination (IUI) or in vitro fertilization (IVF) can improve fertilization and implantation rates.
 Fertility drugs may be needed to help the uterine wall maximize conditions that facilitate the implantation of an embryo.